Kjarten/XAudiole/haust2015/README.md

 - c.
 Sends our code to jshint.com were veteran programmers go over our code and send back improvements
 - d.
 Alerts us to common errors we can do while writing JavaScript

-`JSHint` is a linter, has same purpose as `Eslint` did in current course.
+NOTE: `JSHint` is a linter, has same purpose as `Eslint` did in current course.

 **1.3 Hver af eftirtöldum fullyrðingum um HTTP er rétt?**